dskuang/listing/README.md

 of more than 1000 or so may cause a set timeout to the webapp.

-In the future, I would definitely try to include pagination, since 10000 search results definitely stretches the page.
-Anything past 4000 will also lag the page.
-I may add more styling so that there is better user experience.
+In the future, I may add more styling so that there is better user experience.
+I'm not sure at the moment if there is a faster way to pull data from the database; however, I will look into it.